ragangithub/Blog_app/README.md

 # 📖 Blog App <a name="about-project"></a>

-- This is a ruby on rails project
+- This is a ruby on rails project.

 ## 🛠 Built With <a name="built-with"></a>